burlachenkok/exploring-python3/python3-note.md

 ```python
 from my_module import *
 ```
-It imports all symbols from the module into the current module global namespace, except variables and functions whose names are started with an underscore `_`.
+It imports all symbols except variables and functions whose names start with an underscore `_` from the imported module and are imported into the current module global namespace.

 A module typically contains function and class definitions.
 But also, it can contain executable statements.
 These statements are intended to initialize the module.
 They are executed only the first time the module name is encountered in an import statement.